Professional Development GrantThe next deadline for Academic Staff Professional Development Applications is .

 - Professional training and development

 - Active participation in a conference, such as presenting a paper, poster and/or participating in a workshop.

-- Training that is directly applicable and relevant to applicant’s professional position.
-Training should have direct impact on improved services to students, staff and/or the institution.
+- Professional development that is directly applicable and relevant to applicant’s professional position and/or department/unit.
+Activity should have direct impact on improved services to students, staff and/or the institution.